Frequently Asked Questions

 To properly size the pump, you need to determine what is being pumped and the required solids-handling capacity.
 You must know the voltage, system load (GPM/LPM), pipe size, vertical lift, horizontal run, number and type of fittings, and back pressure at the discharge point, if any.
 Additionally, you must determine whether a single or dual pump operation is desired, how the pump is to be controlled, and if it is an indoor or outdoor application.

 - Do you offer any type of non-electrical backup pump systems?

 What type of battery is used with a DC and pedestal backup system?

 A marine-type, deep-cycle battery is used on the DC backup systems.
-If you purchase an Aquanot®Deep-cycle battery, your warranty is extended to 36 months.
+If you purchase an Aquanot®Deep-cycle battery, the battery comes with a 36 month warranty.

 How long will a dc pump run with a fully charged battery?